suraj1kc/JavaScript-for-Beginners/readme.md

 3. What is array destructuring?
 Provide an example.
 4. How do you sort an array of numbers?
 5. What is the difference between `slice()` and `splice()`?
+6. Explain any two uses of arrays in JavaScript.
+(Model Question, Q8)
+7. Develop a JavaScript function that iterates through an array of numbers...
+(Fall 2023, Q17b)

 ---